-To discover whether you’re eligible for need-based college financial aid, complete the Free Application for Federal Student Aid (FAFSA) as early as possible beginning Oct 1.
+To discover whether you’re eligible for need-based college financial aid, complete the Free Application for Federal Student Aid (FAFSA) as early as possible beginning in December.

 Kalamazoo College’s FAFSA school code is 002275.
 In some instances, we may request additional information to complete our analysis.
 Any requests for more information will be sent to your home.